term7/MacOS-Privacy-and-Security-Enhancements/02_MacPorts/readme.md

 # 02 - Installation

 Our installation script for [MacPorts](script/install_MacPorts.sh) is an interactive script that will help you to compile MacPorts from source.
+Furthermore it can set up a System Service that updates MacPorts on a regular basis.
 To run our script, you first have to download it.

 BE CAREFUL: YOU SHOULD ALWAYS LOOK AT THE CONTENT OF ANY SHELL SCRIPT YOU DOWNLOAD FROM AN UNKNOWN SOURCE BEFORE YOU EXECUTE IT!
 VERIFY ITS CONTENT FIRST TO MAKE SURE IT IS SAFE TO EXECUTE.